ModernAppsNinja/tkoplaceholder_tk8606/content/en/docs/courseIntroduction/welcomeToTheCourse.md

 ---

-Welcome to the Tanzu Kubernetes Operations Course.
+Welcome to the Tanzu for  Kubernetes Operations Course.
 On behalf of the VMware Modern Applicaiotns Team we thank you for your time in taking this course.

 A few Notes before we begin:
 - Some of the links in this course will only work for VMware employees as they are behind the VMware corporate firewall.